Mortgage Rate Forecast Canada 2024 – 2025

 With the typical variable rate projected to find footing in the high 3% range within 1 year, there is potential for more savings with the variable rate compared to todays fixed rates which are typically in the mid 4% range.

 There is a good chance the Canadian economy falls faster than expected, especially if the US economy weakens.
 There are also geo-political tensions and other potential global ‘events’ that could result in lower rates sooner.
 Indeed, every 10 years or so there seems to be an event that causes interest rates to plummet.
-While we can not count on these negative events, the variable rate can serve as a hedge/ positive if it does happen.
+While we can not count on these negative events, the variable rate can serve as a hedge against the negative event if it does happen.

 On the other hand, if for example, after 3-4 more Bank of Canada interest rate cuts inflation makes a comeback, then the cuts could be paused, leaving the variable mortgage holder stuck in the mid 4% range.
 So here in lies the main risk with variable rates currently.